PUFFBALLS, EARTHSTARS, and EARTHBALLS of the Pacific Northwest

 Copyright © Pacific Northwest Key Council, 2007

-These species are covered in two keys: the puffballs and earthstars in the Key to Lycoperdaceae and Geastraceae, and the earthballs in the Key to Sclerodermataceae.
+These species are covered in three keys: the puffballs and earthstars in the Key to Lycoperdaceae and Geastraceae, the earthballs in the Key to Sclerodermataceae, and the stalked puffballs in Woody Desert Fungi.

 - END -